 Determine how much you’re spending in nonessential categories such as entertainment or eating out.
 Then look for ways to cut back.
 For example, cutting little expenses during the workweek can add up to a lot of savings.
 Bring coffee from home, rather than buying a $4 cup each day.
 You could save about $1,040 over the course of a year.
 Resist the $10 restaurant lunch twice a week and brown bag instead, and you will save $1,560 in a year.

-You may also be able to reduce your financial hardship by cutting back on home entertainment extras like digital channels or cable TV.
-At $12 per month over 12 months, one digital channel subscription costs you about $144 per year.
-That cost may be more if you pay for cable TV, instead.
+You may also be able to reduce your financial hardship by cutting back on home entertainment extras like streaming services or cable TV.
 Also, add in your internet subscription when calculating costs.
 You may be able to save even more by looking at your monthly cellphone bill.
-In 2018, the Bureau of Labor Statistics found that adults age 25 to 64 paid an average of $114 a month, or $1,368 a year, for cellphone service.
 Contact your carrier to see if you can get a better deal; if not, consider switching carriers.

 Tap into your emergency fund